Mediavine Review (Should You Make the Switch?)

 • User Experience:

-When turning up the ad density, using all of Mediavine’s ad features, and also using their grow/me features, the user experience suffers.
-User experience is important, from a reader perspective as well as from an SEO perspective, so it’s best to find a healthy balance between revenue and user experience.
+When maximizing ad density, using all of Mediavine’s ad features, and using their grow/me features, the user experience suffers.
+User experience is important, from a reader’s perspective as well as from an SEO perspective, so it’s best to find a healthy balance between revenue and user experience.

 • Ad Branding: